i18next/i18next-gitbook/overview/translation-management-systems.md

 → Phrase, Smartling, Smartcat, or Transifex (now under XTM).
 These are LSP-adjacent territory.

 **You are an open-source project, a solo developer, or have a tight budget.**
-→ Localazy (free for OSS / nonprofits), POEditor (free tier, low overhead), SimpleLocalize (generous free tier), Tolgee (self-hosted free).
+→ Localazy (free for OSS / nonprofits), POEditor (generous free tier, free for OSS), SimpleLocalize (generous free tier), Tolgee (self-hosted free).
 Locize also has a permanent free tier.

 **You want native i18next plural format (v3 or v4) without ICU conversion.**
 → Locize, Crowdin, SimpleLocalize, i18nexus.